hxl0419-ctrl/Supplementary-R-Codes/README.md

 File name: transmission_Window_Size_SDC-INAR(1)-G
 Description: This R script implements the procedure for selecting the optimal size m in the SDC-INAR(1)-G model for the transmission noise complaint case.
-###This is the code file for the paper "Dynamic Count Time Series Modeling and Anomaly Detection for Online Automotive Quality Complaints".
-### Author Zhi Song, Xuelong Hu, Jiujun Zhang, Castagliola Philippe
-### Time: 2025.09.20

-Code File and Description：

 File name: transmission_Window_Size_WDC-INAR(1)-G
 Description: This R script implements the procedure for selecting the optimal size m in the WDC-INAR(1)-G model for the transmission noise complaint case.